metio/terraform-provider-k8s/docs/data-sources/kueue_x_k8s_io_cluster_queue_v1beta1_manifest.md

 Optional:

-- `on_flavors` (List of String) onFlavors is a list of ResourceFlavors' names that this AdmissionCheck should run for.If empty, the AdmissionCheck will run for all workloads submitted to the ClusterQueue.
+- `on_flavors` (List of String) onFlavors is a list of ResourceFlavors' names that this AdmissionCheck should run for.
+If empty, the AdmissionCheck will run for all workloads submitted to the ClusterQueue.